Sjord/Sjord.github.io/_posts/2016-03-13-django-users2-token-easily-predictable.md

 The variable `key_salt` contains some hard-coded string.
 The function `salted_hmac` uses a secret from the settings (`SECRET_KEY`), so its output is not predictable for anyone who does not have the site configuration.

-## Pretty smart
+## Pretty clever

-For the reset password functionality the application needs to create a token and later check whether the same token is used to access the reset password page.
-There are basically two ways to do this:

-* Generate a random token and store it in the database.
-When the user returns, check the token against the database.
-* Generate a token in a deterministic way.
-When the user returns, recreate the token and check both tokens against each other.

-Django uses the second method.
 The token needs to have some properties for it to be secure:

 * It should not be possible for users to create their own token.
 * Tokens should expire, so that they are not valid forever.